The EFFICIENT Project

-The EFFICIENT project is a two-years Italian PRIN research project, funded by the Italian Ministry of Education, University and Research (MIUR) and started in March 2010.
+The Energy eFFIcient teChnologIEs for the Networks of Tomorrow (EFFICIENT) project is a two-years Italian PRIN research project, funded by the Italian Ministry of Education, University and Research (MIUR) and started in March 2010.
 It is coordinated by the Prof. Franco Davoli (University of Genova), and it includes five research units:

 - the University of Genova,